carls113/RCAC-temp-hpc-exchange/docs/source/week2/clusters.rst

 Access to Anvil is granted by the NSF's ACCESS program and not by RCAC.

-**Secure clusters**
+**Clusters for Controlled Research**

-Purdue also operated two more secure clusters: Rossmann and Weber.
+Purdue also operates two clusters for controlled research: Rossmann and Weber.
 Rossmann is built to handle health data with higher levels of access restrictions, such as patient data.
 Weber is designed to deal with export controlled